Asset Depreciation 101: Accelerated vs. Straight-Line Explained

 Introduction to Depreciation

-Imagine you've just purchased a brand new delivery van for your business.
-From the moment you drive it off the lot, its value begins to change.
-Depreciation is the accounting method that helps businesses track and account for this gradual loss of value over time.
-But not all depreciation methods are created equal.
-Read further to find out who comes out on top in the Accelerated Depreciation vs. Straight-Line Depreciation battle.
+You've just bought a brand new delivery van for your business, and the moment you drive it off the lot, its value begins to drop.
+Depreciation is the accounting technique that helps businesses track and document this slow decline in value over time.

 What is Straight-Line Depreciation?